x35f/unstable_baselines/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/rlworkgroup/metaworld/blob/master/LICENSE)

-Unstable Baselines(USB) is designed to provide a quick-start guide for Reinforcement Learning beginners and a codebase for agile algorithm development.
-The algorithms strictly follows the original implementations, and the performance of Unstable Baselines matches that in the original implementations.
+Unstable Baselines(USB) is designed to serve as a quick-start guide for Reinforcement Learning beginners and a codebase for agile algorithm development.
+The algorithms strictly follows the original implementations, and the performance of Unstable Baselines matches those in the original implementations.
 USB is currently maintained by researchers from [lamda-rl](https://github.com/LAMDA-RL).

 ---
 ## Stable Algorithms (Runnable and has equivalent performance to that of the original implementations):